SuperSandrine/Project-13-Bank-API/README.md

 ### Back-end

-Note that the Back-end get is own original Readme on the ArgentBank-Back File, as its a fork of https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API.
+Note that the Back-end get is own original Readme on the ArgentBank-Back File, as its a fork of the [repo here](https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API) .

 6. Run the back in another terminal: